 Pests and Diseases

 Within four to six months after planting, it’ll be ready for harvest.
 You can pick off the fresh aromatic leaves for various uses.

 Betel Leaf Plant Medicinal Uses

 Betel leaf is a rare herb except in Asia, though it has many medicinal benefits.
 The leaves are especially helpful for clearing the bronchial passages, cough, and cold and for the female reproductive system.
-Click here and here to learn more about the medicinal uses of betel leaf plant.
+Click here to learn more about the medicinal uses of the betel leaf plant.